On the unramified Eisenstein spectrum: Introduction

 \subsection{Large-scale structure of the argument}

-In his fundamental work \cite{L}, R.~Langlands introduced a contour shift and the analysis of residues as a way to describe the discrete spectrum of $\cH _{\Eis}$ as an $\sH$ -module.
+In his fundamental work \cite{L}, R.~Langlands introduced a contour shift and the analysis of residues as a way to describe the discrete spectrum of $\cH _{\Eis}$ as an $\sH$-module.
 In \cite{L}, he computed the discrete spectrum for groups for groups of rank 2.
 In the work \cites{Moe1,Moe2} of C.~M\oe glin and J.-L.~Waldspurger this approach was used to describe the discrete spectrum of $\cH _{\Eis}$ for all classical group.
-In recent work of Volker Heiermann, Marcelo de Martino and Eric Opdam \cite{DHO} this approach was extended to general split groups, in the number field case (computer aided in the exceptional cases).
-The most recent progress will be reflected in a new version of \cite{DHO}, currently in preparation.
+In recent work of Volker Heiermann, Marcelo de Martino and Eric Opdam \cite{DHO} this approach was extended to general split groups over number fields (computer aided in the exceptional cases).
+The most recent progress in that direction is reflected in \cite{DHO2}.

 In this paper, we do something rather different, and our starting point is the following geometric interpretation of the pairing \eqref{eq:100}.
 In an equivalent and slightly more convenient language, we will start with a geometric interpretation of the linear functional, or distribution, $\Psi_\Eis$ defined by